Core Nodes

 • States (conditions that shift outcomes)

-Define a “node” in world-building as any meaningful unit of play: a city, an NPC, a quest, a relic, even a single story beat.
-In node based world building, each node holds state, memory, and potential.
-It’s not just a dot on a map; it’s a switch waiting to be flipped.
+A “node” in world-building is any meaningful unit of play, a city, an NPC, a quest, a relic, even a single story beat.
+Each node holds state, memory, and potential.
+It’s a switch waiting to be flipped.

-Interconnections — often called edges — are the rules that bind nodes together.
-Finish Quest A and Node B unlocks new dialogue; steal the relic and the city guard shifts.
-These dependencies act like synapses in a neural network, allowing your world to “think” and react.
-Imagine a digital mind map that rewires itself after every player choice (a little like Westworld, but with fewer homicidal hosts).
+Interconnections, the edges binding nodes together, are the rules that make your world responsive.
+Complete Quest A, and Node B unlocks new dialogue.
+Steal the relic.
+The city guard shifts.
+These dependencies work like synapses in a neural network, letting your world think and react to what players do.
+It’s a digital mind map that rewires itself after every choice.
+(Think Westworld, except with fewer homicidal hosts.)
+Every decision cascades.

 By contrast, traditional linear design delivers scenes in a fixed order, as if the story were a train on rails.
 Critics argue this structure ensures clarity and pacing.
 Fair.
 Yet it limits emergence: the surprise born when systems collide.